 - 1 cup coconut cream milk (not coconut milk)

 - 4 Tbsp Monkfruit, birch tree, or regular sugar

 - Step 2 Heat oven to 380F/180C.
 Grease an 8×10 casserole dish with butter or ghee.

-- Step 3 Mix all the dry ingredients in a medium bowl with a whisk.
+- Step 3 Mix all the dry ingredients, EXCEPT the pears, in a medium bowl with a whisk.
 Set aside.

 - Step 4 In the bowl of your standing mixer or using a hand mixer and medium bowl, beat together the wet ingredients for 3 to 4 minutes to ensure the sugar is dissolved.

 - Step 5 Slowly sprinkle the dry ingredients into the wet ingredients.
 Scrape the sides of the bowl often.

 - Step 6 Pour the batter into your prepared cooking dish.
 Peel, Cored, and slice the pears.
 Place the pear pieces decoratively over the top of the batter and slightly press them into the batter.
 Cook for 45-50 minutes.
 Check by inserting a toothpick into the middle of the cake, and if it comes out clean, remove it from the oven.
 If there is still batter on the toothpick, continue cooking and check again in 5 minutes.